iPalash/leetcode/15/ps.md

 Checking for duplicates, first idea was around using a hash of tuples another easier way would be to play around with i and j when we find a match

+When we find a triplet keep decr and incr j/i until the new elements are unequal to the last values also do the same when traversing for k